JieyuWu/ToyotaMod/Smart-DSU.md

 * Toyota vehicles with a Driver Support Unit (DSU).
 ** This can be further verified by checking [Toyota Parts](https://parts.toyota.com/) and seeing if your vehicle has an 88150-xxxxx part number. (e.g. [example](https://parts.toyota.com/p/Toyota__/COMPUTER-ASSEMBLY---DRIVING-SUPPORT/66837622/8815047110.html)
-* Unfortunately, Camrys DO NOT have DSUs, thus can not have a SDSU added, thus they will only work in latitudinal mode only.
+* Unfortunately, Camrys DO NOT have DSUs, thus can not have a SDSU added, thus they will only work in lateral mode only.

 Some cars that are supported: